 Rated one of the top luxury hotels in the French District.
 Royal Sonesta Hotel has a multitude of room choices from a simple double-bed room to a king suite with a balcony overlooking Bourbon St.

 Each room has free wifi and cable t.v. along with 24hr room service.
 With three restaurants on-site, including one of the best fine dining venues in New Orleans, a cafe and live jazz venue means everything you could need or want is right outside your hotel room.

 Best Restaurants in New Orleans

-The Ruby Slipper is known for their amazing breakfast, which is served all day.
+The Ruby Slipper Cafe on Magazine Street is known for their amazing breakfast, which is served all day.
 Serving up creative takes on the classic eggs benedict and french toast and adding their own New Orleans flavor to shrimp and grits!

 Restaurant R’evolution offers a unique dining experience serving up classic creole and cajun dishes with a twist right to your table.
 Enjoy a higher-end gumbo prepared with quail, andouille sausage and oysters and a sweet side of beignets to tamper the cajun heat a little!

 Also, the Commander’s Palace in the Garden District is an iconic New Orleans spot, as mentioned earlier.

 DISCLAIMER: Some of the links in this article are affiliate links, which means if you book accommodation, tours or buy a product, we will receive a small commission at no extra cost to you.
 These commissions help us keep creating more free travel content to help people plan their holidays and adventures.
 We only recommend the best accommodations, tours and products, and regularly review these.
 Thanks for your support, kind friend!